Drake-Nguyen/Lab6-Group2-1/tests/test_cases.md

 Testing all cases for statement (compound, assign, if, return, print, scan, while).
 As long as test cases fall within the categories for each statement cases will be passed.

+## Assign
+The first test case is testing a valid assignment statement, where the variable "a" is assigned the value of 123.
+This is a basic test case to ensure that the procedure_Assign function is working as expected when given valid input.
+The next five test cases are testing various scenarios that would result in an invalid assignment statement.

+## Declaration
+The first three test cases are testing valid variable declarations in C++.
+The first test case is declaring an integer variable "x".
+The second test case is declaring three floating-point variables "x", "y", and "z".
+The third test case is declaring two character variables "c" and "d".
+These test cases ensure that the procedure_Declaration function is working as expected when given valid input.